chandsie/Tools/README.md

 Currently the following are available:

-+ watermarker.bat:
++ watermarker.bat
- + Windows batchfile that uses imagemagick to place a watermark on all jpegs in the current directory
+ + Windows batch file that uses imagemagick to place a watermark on all jpegs in the current directory